-These days there are a ton of ingredients that are available year round at grocery stores.
-I never gave it much thought until I spent time working with Chef Anne Willan,and she emphasized the importance of using seasonal ingredients.
+These days there are an abundance of ingredients that are available year-round in grocery stores.
+I never gave it much thought until I spent time working with Chef Anne Willan.
+She emphasized the importance of using seasonal ingredients.
 The benefit of this practice is that you end up with ingredients at their peak.
 No more white tomatoes or gritty apples, eating food at its ripest gives you the best quality ingredients to cook with.

-This way of eating also benefits the environment.
-By eating what is in season locally, produce doesn’t have to be shipped around the world.
+Using seasonal ingredients also benefits the environment, since by eating what is in season locally means that produce doesn’t have to be shipped around the world.
 This isn’t to say I don’t still indulge in imported ingredients.
-But there has to be some give and take and I try to be mindful of it.
+But there has to be some give and take, and I try to be mindful of that.

 While this is in no way a complete comprehensive list of all seasonal produce, my goal is to highlight a few ingredients that shine during each season.
 Keep in mind that for the most part seasonality of vegetables and fruits can differ between geographical regions.
 To search your location and see all produce in season every month by state check out this chart here.